o3de/o3de.org/content/docs/user-guide/features/gems/reference/gamelift/gamelift-using.md

 ---
-description: ' Use AGS to host your Amazon Lumberyard game in the cloud. '
+description: ' Use AGS to host your Open 3D Engine game in the cloud. '
 title: ' Using Amazon Games Services'
 ---
 # Using Amazon GameLift {#network-gamelift-using}